EXCLUSIVE-EU frets naval mission off Libya could draw more migrants to sea

 Oil production is less than half it was in Libya before Muammar Gaddafi was ousted in 2011 following a rebellion backed by NATO forces.
 Fighting in December reached the eastern "oil crescent", home to the biggest export terminals, Es Sider and Ras Lanuf, forcing their closure.
 A withdrawal of Tripoli-allied forces has raised hopes the ports could re-open soon.

 The paper also suggested the EU could help monitor local ceasefires and that it would quickly organise an international conference to raise funds for a government of national unity.
-(Additional reporting by Robin Emmott; Editing by Alastair Macdonald and Sophie Walker)
+(Additional reporting by Robin Emmott; Editing by Alastair Macdonald, Sophie Walker and Crispian Balmer)